Beats Powerbeats Fit

 Common Features

-• Both products are in-ear headphones.
+• Both products use an in-ear fit style.

 • Both products are sweat resistant.

-• Both products have no wires or cables.
+• Both products are fully wireless with no cables.

-• Both products include wingtips.
+• Both products include wingtips for a secure fit.

 • Both products have stereo speakers.

-• Both products have passive noise reduction.
+• Both products provide passive noise reduction.

-• Both products have a battery level indicator.
+• Both products include a battery level indicator.

 • Both products have a rechargeable battery.